sarikapatell/EECS_1720/LectureCode/Readme.md

-This folder contain lecture code used for practicing and playing around.
+This folder containslecture code used for practicing and playing around.